 Even if you’re not a hardcore motorsports fan, you’re probably familiar with Richard Petty.
 Between his incredible racing resume and signature look, the King can seem like a pretty intimidating guy.
 In reality, though, he helped start a treasured NASCAR tradition with a humble gesture of thanks.

 During the early days of NASCAR, things were quite a bit less commercial than they are now.
 Even the great Richard Petty wasn’t rolling dough.
 One day, however, he signed an autograph to thank a fan for coming out to the race.
 From there, the rest is history.

 Richard Petty is rightfully considered to be a NASCAR legend

-In the history of pro sports, some guys have picked up ironic nicknames.
-Richard Petty, however, is certainly worthy of being called ‘the King.’
+In pro sports history, some guys have picked up ironic nicknames.
+Richard Petty, however, is certainly worthy of being called “the King.”